 - While reading, as you come across a difficult word or a word that gets your attention.
 Note it down.
 Look them up in the dictionary, understand what it means.

 - Noting the words is not enough though.
-We are not wired to remember everything that comes across us.
+We are not wired to remember everything that comes to us.
 So put them in practice.
 How?
 Learn what parts of speech the word is.
 Create your own sentences.
 Implement it.
 Experiment it.
 The more you use them, higher the chance of you using them in your writing.

 It is not easy to read a book with such constraints.
 It takes much longer to finish, and at times may break the excitement of reading.
 Particularly if the book is interesting.
 But who says writing is easy.